-Chat Control: The EU’s CSEM scanner proposal
+Chat Control: The EU’s CSAM scanner proposal

 The End of the Privacy of Digital Correspondence